powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl2_after_adding_everything.svg

-Methods exist for every type of injections.
+These methods exist for every type of injections.
 To see them all, please refer to the reference API :doc:`documentation </reference/network>`.